Huang Shizhao

 Huang Shi Zhao (黃世釗 (黄世钊); born 30 November 1973 in Guangzhou, China), is a Chinese motorcycle racer.
 He is the 2010 China Superbike Championship 600cc overall champion for Yes!
 Tianjian Yamaha Racing.

-In 2003, he raced for Arlen Ness in the 250cc World Championship race in Sepang, Malaysia.
+In 2003, Huang raced for Arlen Ness in the 250cc World Championship race in Sepang, Malaysia.
 He finished 19th.

-He raced in the 250cc World Championship in Shanghai, China in 2006 and finished 20th in the race for Yamaha Tianjina Racing.
+Huang raced in the 250cc World Championship in Shanghai, China in 2006 and finished 20th in the race for Yamaha Tianjina Racing.

-Huang also raced in the 2007 250cc World Championship.
-But he retired in Japan and failed to start in China due to an injury in practice.
+Huang also raced in the 2007 250cc World Championship, but retired in Japan and failed to start in China due to an injury in practice.

-In 2010, he raced for Yes!
+In 2010, Huang raced for Yes!
 Yamaha Tianjian Racing in the 600cc class of the China Superbike Championship.
 He won 7 races out of 8 and became the class champion.